 Christmas is fast approaching, and you are already dreaming about lazy days on the beach.
 But before you pack your suitcase, what about dealing with those Christmas leave requests?
-At LegalVision, employees and employers often ask us about the rules surrounding annual leave around the Christmas and New Year period.
+There a number of different factors that you will have to consider surrounding annual leave during the Christmas and New Year period.
+Some typical questions surround:

-- Can I force my employees to take unpaid leave during a shutdown?
+- whether you can force employees to take unpaid leave during the shutdown;

-- What if my employee does not have enough accrued leave but doesn’t want to take unpaid leave either?
+- what to do if your employee does not have enough accrued leave but doesn’t want to take unpaid leave either;

-- What do I do if I require my employees to work the Christmas period including public holidays?
+- what to do if you require your employees to work the Christmas period including public holidays; and

-- Do I need to pay a levy for public holidays my employees work?
+- whether you need to pay a levy for public holidays that your employees work.

 1. What are my Rights and Obligations Concerning Forced Shutdowns and Annual Leave?